 5. Two Weeks Out

-At two weeks out, the timeline for home sellers in Shoreline is growing shorter, but there’s still much to do.
+At two weeks out, the timeline for home sellers in Seattle is growing shorter, but there’s still much to do.
 First, you should get your finances in order, especially finding out what your mortgage payoff is.
 And, next, you’ll need to start the deep cleaning and look into staging.

 6. One Week to Go

-Now, with just one week left to go on your timeline for home sellers in Shoreline and after you’ve whipped your home into shape and got it looking its best, it’s time to take listing photos.
+Now, with just one week left to go on your timeline for home sellers in Seattle and after you’ve whipped your home into shape and got it looking its best, it’s time to take listing photos.
 Make sure to take plenty of quality photos that display your home’s best features in their best light.
 Having done that, get your agent the help you craft a compelling listing ad/description.